diepfote/gummi/README.md

 ### Building

-Building Gummi requires a working C compiler and some dependencies to be installed on beforehand.
-For detailed instructions and our list of dependencies, please refer to our documentation.
+Building Gummi requires a working C compiler and some dependencies to be installed beforehand.
+For detailed instructions and our list of dependencies, please refer to the [documentation](https://github.com/alexandervdm/gummi/wiki/Installing-Gummi#compile-from-source).

 Once these prerequisities are completed, run